Frequently Asked Questions

 What therapeutic models do you draw on when working with clients?

-I draw on a range of therapeutic models when working with clients as follows: Transactional Analysis, Psychodynamic Therapy, Attachment Therapy, Person-Centred, Existential Theory, Neuroscience, Mindfulness and CBT.
+I draw on a range of therapeutic models when working with clients as follows: Transactional Analysis, Psychodynamic Therapy, Attachment Therapy, Person-Centred, Existential Theory, Neuroscience, Trauma based research, Mindfulness and CBT.

 What initiates change?